immunant/selfrando/Tools/TorBrowser/docker/README.md

  * Building the Docker image requires a password.
 This password should not be considered secure, and can be easily revealed by calling `docker history` on the built image.
-We recommend that the built docker image (called `tbb-build`) be deleted as soon as possible after the build completes using `docker rmi tbb-build`.
+We recommend that the built docker image (called `tbb-build`) is deleted as soon as possible after the build completes using `docker rmi tbb-build`.

  * The Docker container runs in privileged mode, with full access to the system (this is required to run QEMU and `make-vms.sh`).
-   Running `run_docker.sh` may require that current user be added to the `docker` group either permanently or temporarily (the preferred approach) using `newgrp docker`.
+   Running `run_docker.sh` may require that the current user is added to the `docker` group either permanently or temporarily (the preferred approach) using `newgrp docker`.